 Getting to Mersing Harbour Centre

 From Singapore and Kuala Lumpur, as well as other towns in Malaysia, there are buses and taxis that go to Mersing Harbour Centre.
-Both can be booked online, which is advisable, particularly during weekends school and public holidays and especially during the peak months of June to September.
+Both can be booked online, which is advisable, particularly during weekends school and public holidays and especially during the peak months of July until September.

 During these months it's quite unlikely that any walk-in ferry tickets will be available.
 After all, the Mersing ferry is still subject to the notoriously low water level in the Mersing river basin.
 Tue fact that a number of new Tioman resorts have recently opened further results in the Tioman ferry being quite taxed for the foreseeable future.

 Be that as it may, Mersing, Tioman and the Mersing area at large are likely to flourish in the years to come.
 Good news for residents and visitors, alike.

 The view from your chalet window?

 Berjaya Golf Resort offers challenging links